 The commonality in the use of advanced technologies to monitor animals

-Animal ecology and production science are both interested in explaining the variability with which individuals respond to their environment.
-These research fields, which both rely on methodologies to monitor animals in their living environment, have a lot to win from merging methodological approaches.
+In the context of agro-ecology, understanding the variability with which individuals respond to their environment is a key entry for understanding most of the issues raised above.
+Similarly, study of this variability also help to assess animal welfare at individual level, an issue which is now a necessary respond to the societal demand to improve animal welfare.
+Animal ecology and production science are both interested in explaining the variability with which individuals respond to their environment and have a lot to win from merging methodological approaches for quantifying this variability.

-Recent technological advances allow ecologists studying free-ranging animals access to multiple parameters encompassing foraging patterns, social interactions, physiological parameters but also to environmental variables.
+Recent technological advances allow ecologists studying free-ranging animals access to multiple parameters encompassing foraging patterns, social interactions, physiological parameters but also to monitor environmental variables or entire ecological communities (e.g; Rutz and Hays, 2019).
 These bio-logging technologies, recording from a distance several variables many times per seconds over periods up to years, now allow the quantification of energetic and behavioral variability between individuals (e.g. accelerometry, Gleiss et al., 2011).

 Bio-logging is extensively used, as well, in animal production science and now recognized as field in its own right, in precision livestock farming (Wathes et al., 2008).
 It permits the monitoring of animals for signs of health problems, allowing timely intervention by the farm manager.
 The broad nature of the bio-logging data is increasingly useful, particularly with respect to phenotyping complex traits such as resilience and efficiency.
 Being able to achieve a sustainable balance between resilience and efficiency is a key goal of selection programs for agro-ecology.
 For instance, the efficiency with which farmed animals transfer energy towards body mass production could be evaluated from bio-logging measurements based on the time-budget devoted to feeding, locomotion, sleeping or social interactions at a daily scale.
 Such proxy measurements allow the phenotyping of efficiency (and other complex traits) in large populations, and thereby open up for incorporation of such traits in genomic selection (e.g. www.gentore/eu).
 From a husbandry perspective, finding fine-tuned modifications of farming environment to positively influence this productivity is also conceivable, e.g. detection of circadian optimal conditions in food access or ambient temperature.
 Those methodologies may change our view of how farmed animals are able to adapt their energy balance in response to changes in farming environments, as they did for wild animals or humans (Villars et al. 2012).